Fulton Street Line (elevated): History

 The Kings County Elevated leased the Brooklyn and Brighton Beach Railroad on February 5, 1896.
 A two-block elevated connection between Franklin Avenue station and the Brighton Beach Line's Bedford station, including a new station at Dean Street, opened on August 15, 1896, and the Kings County Elevated began operating trains between the Brooklyn Bridge (Sands Street) and Brighton Beach.

 The final extension, from Grant Avenue east to Lefferts Avenue, was built under the Dual Contracts and opened on September 25, 1915.
-In 1917 the Brooklyn Chamber of Commerce started fighting for the removal of the Fulton Street El.
-The Dual Contracts also triple-tracked the line as part of the Dual Contracts starting in 1913.
+In 1917, the Brooklyn Chamber of Commerce started fighting for the removal of the Fulton Street El.
+The Dual Contracts also triple-tracked the line as part of the Dual Contracts, starting in 1913.
 The new third track went into operation on December 27, 1915, stretching between Manhattan Junction and Nostrand Avenue.
 Some trains ran express in the peak direction.

 This also led to the reconstruction, replacement, and elimination of some stations.
-The Public Service Commission received a petition on December 9, 1916 from a large number of civic and business organizations to restrict the third tracking to a point in the vicinity of Cumberland Avenue.
+The Public Service Commission received a petition on December 9, 1916, from a large number of civic and business organizations to restrict the third tracking to a point in the vicinity of Cumberland Avenue.

 In 1929, the Independent Subway System (IND) began planning their own Fulton Street subway immediately below the Elevated.
-The underground line was opened between Jay Street to Rockaway Avenue on April 9, 1936, including a stub terminal at Court Street.
+The underground line was opened from Jay Street to Rockaway Avenue on April 9, 1936, including a stub terminal at Court Street.
 Stations west of Rockaway Avenue were being made obsolete as many were being replaced by the subway stations.
 Trains last ran on the line west of Rockaway Avenue on May 31, 1940, and these stations were closed the following day.
 The total cost of demolition of the Fulton Street Elevated was $2 million.